The Driver's Handbook

 A driver must not drive with an animal or passenger on their lap.

-Neither the driver nor the passenger can lead an animal while the vehicle is being driven.
+Neither the driver nor the passenger can lead an animal while the vehicle is being driven, including a bicycle.

-An arrester bed is an area made of a special material designed to stop runaway vehicles.
-A driver must not drive in an arrester bed unless in the interests of road safety.
+An safety ramp is an area made of a special material designed to stop runaway vehicles.
+A driver must not drive in an safety ramp unless in the interests of road safety.

 You must not cause a hazard, nor must your passengers cause a hazard, to any other road user by opening a vehicle door or leaving it open.
 You and your passengers must not endanger others when getting out of or off of your vehicle.